An Ensemble Method to Produce High-Quality Word Embeddings (2016): Reproducing These Results

 \section{Reproducing These Results}

 We aim for these results to be reproducible and reusable by others.
 The code that we ran to produce the results in this paper is available in the GitHub repository \url{https://github.com/LuminosoInsight/conceptnet-vector-ensemble}.
-We have tagged this revision as {\em submitted-20160406}, so that this paper can be reproduced as-is, even if we update the code later.
+We have tagged this revision as {\em submitted-20160406}.

-The README of that repository also points to URLs where the computed results can be downloaded, as a $1453348 \times 600$ matrix of embeddings in NumPy format and a corresponding list of row labels.
+The README of that repository also points to URLs where the computed results can be downloaded.

+(As this paper is being updated in 2019, the exact data that went into building the embeddings used in this paper has sadly been lost.
+However, the repository points to newer data and newer code that implements an updated version of this process.)